-Harmful TPP-like intellectual property provisions are being proposed in the RCEP.
+Leaked documents revealed that harmful intellectual property provisions were being proposed in the RCEP.
 These could raise the price of medicines by extending monopoly rights for pharmaceutical companies and delaying access to cheaper versions of these medicines.

 This could increase costs for medicines here in Australia and it could block the poorest people in our region from accessing lifesaving medicines.